shirelepfl/CMT-Project/Report.md

 Describe the approach taken to solve the problem.
 Include relevant mathematical relationships, models, algorithms, data, etc.  Is the model mechanistic or empirical (e.g., conservation equation, or a parametrized relationship between input and output)?
 Do you use the program for forecasting/prediction, or inference (e.g., understand model parameters)?

-We are using the Fisher-Kolmogorov (Fisher-KPP) equation to model the spatial spreading of cancer cells.
-This partial differential equation is used to describe how cells evolve over time and space.
-The equation is written as
+We use the Fisher–Kolmogorov (Fisher-KPP) equation to model the spatial spreading of cancer cells.
+This partial differential equation describes how cell density evolves over time and space.
+It is written as:

 $$
 \frac{\partial n}{\partial t}